Sanjeev232/kommunicate-live-chat/README.md

 How to install this repo to your wordpress?
 * Step 1: Log in to WordPress
-* Step 2: Clone this repository into your plugins directory or download the zip file and unzip on your plugins directory on your WordPress installation.
+* Step 2: Clone this repository into your plugins directory or download the zip file and unzip on your plugins directory on your WordPress installation (rename it to kommunicate-live-chat).
 * Step 3 : or Install the Free plugin from the WordPress plugin store and activate it.
 * Step 4 : Go to Plugin settings, then Enter Your APP_ID from [kommunicate](https://www.kommunicate.io/) to enable chat widget.
 * Step 5 : Voila!
 Live chat is now active on your website.